Alejogb1/job-board/blog-data/where-is-the-recommended-place-for-logging-services-in-ddd.md

 id: "where-is-the-recommended-place-for-logging-services-in-ddd"
 ---

-Okay, let's tackle this one.
+, let's tackle this one.
 I've seen this discussion come up more than a few times, and it's a detail that, while seemingly small, can have a significant impact on the maintainability and overall health of a system designed with domain-driven design (ddd).
-The short answer is: logging is an *infrastructure concern*, not a core domain one.
+The short answer is: logging is an _infrastructure concern_, not a core domain one.
 Let's break down why, and how to implement it in a way that doesn't pollute your domain logic.

 Let’s begin with the perspective I developed through a particularly challenging migration project about six years ago.
 We were transitioning a legacy monolith to a microservices architecture underpinned by ddd principles.
 Initially, the team had scattered logging statements across domain entities, services, and even within value objects.
 This made debugging a nightmare because we were drowning in irrelevant logs and struggled to extract actionable insights.
 What appeared as an elegant solution in isolation, soon transformed into a maintenance disaster.

 So, the core problem stems from the nature of logging.
 Domain logic should be concerned with the “what” and not the “how”.
 Consider a bank transfer operation.
 The domain is concerned with ensuring the correct amount is debited from one account and credited to another, adhering to rules such as insufficient funds or account lockouts.
 How this process is logged – using a particular format, routing to a specific data store, or even the severity of the log level – is entirely separate from the core business rules.
-That's an *infrastructure* decision.
+That's an _infrastructure_ decision.
 Injecting logging directly into domain objects introduces an unnecessary dependency on the logging infrastructure.
 This breaks the separation of concerns, tightly coupling the domain to specific technical implementations, and making the core logic harder to test and evolve.

 When we had this realization in our previous project, we immediately began refactoring towards a structured logging approach.
 We extracted all logging logic into infrastructure-specific concerns, creating dedicated services or decorators responsible for logging.
 This yielded significant benefits in terms of code readability, maintainability, and testability.